 The annual allowance charge is levied where the growth in value of the member's benefits over any tax year (expressed as 16 times the pension accruing in the case of a DB scheme or the amount of contributions paid by or in respect of the member in the case of a DC scheme) exceeds the annual allowance.
-A carry-forward mechanism allows people to utilise unused annual allowance from broadly the past three tax years.
+A carry-forward mechanism allows people to use unused annual allowance from broadly the past three tax years.
 This is intended to ensure that the annual allowance charge is rarely triggered simply as a result of a one-off pay increase or the like.

-For the 2019/20 tax year, the annual allowance is £40,000.
-Members with DC and cash balance benefits who have accessed those benefits may be subject to a reduced annual allowance of £10,000 for any future DC accrual.
-In addition, since 6 April 2016, a "tapered" annual allowance has applied to individuals broadly earning £150,000 or more.
-Essentially, the annual allowance is reduced from £40,000 by £1 for every £2 over the £150,000 threshold that the individual earns, down to a minimum of £10,000.
+For the 2023/24 tax year, the annual allowance is £60,000.
+Members with DC and cash balance benefits who have accessed those benefits may be subject to a reduced money purchase annual allowance of £10,000 for any future DC accrual.
+In addition, a "tapered" annual allowance applies to individuals broadly earning £260,000 or more.
+Essentially, the annual allowance is reduced from £60,000 by 50p for every £1 over the £260,000 threshold that the individual earns, down to a minimum of £10,000.